 If you belong to a professional association, make sure you list that on your resume.
 A professional association would be a group as it pertains to your work, like the registered _____ Association of India.

-Usually, participation in groups that are personal or hobbies are not listed.
 Make sure you also include a list of skills, such as your level of computer skills, and additional languages you speak.

 Achievements you might want to include are any professional papers you've written, awards you've received, etc.